espressomd/espresso/doc/sphinx/lb.rst

 The first line prints the fluid velocity at node (0 0 0) to the screen.
 The second line sets this fluid node's density to the value ``1.2``.
+Use negative indices to get nodes starting from the end of the lattice.

 The nodes can be read and modified using slices.
 Example::